 The Board of Directors formulated a basic policy on the creation of a more effective internal control system on May 19, 2006.
-A partial revision was instituted to this policy on March 14, 2018, and the revised policy is as follows.
+A partial revision was instituted to this policy on March 12, 2020, and the revised policy is as follows.

-Systems to ensure compliance of the execution of duties by directors with laws, regulations, and the articles of incorporation of the Company and systems to ensure that the business operations of the Company and the Group are duly executed

-- 1. Systems to ensure compliance of the execution of duties by directors, executive officers, and employees with laws, regulations, and the articles of incorporation of the Company and the respective companies of the Group - 1) The Board of Directors' meetings of the Company shall be held once every month, in principle, and, at the meetings, the representative director, etc., are required to report on the progress of their duties being executed.
-To enhance the auditing function, the Company shall take the necessary measures to ensure the effectiveness of the audits conducted by the corporate auditors, whereas the corporate auditors shall examine whether the independence of the accounting auditors is being strictly maintained. - 2) The Company shall establish the Risk Management & Compliance Committee, which is directly controlled by the president and representative director as an organization to control the compliance-related activities of the entire Group.
-The Risk Management & Compliance Committee shall monitor the status of the implementation and operation of Groupwide risk management systems through periodic reports from Group companies and deliberate on the policies and plans thereof.
-The Company shall also establish the Legal Department as a dedicated department for compliance-related disseminating activities.
-Furthermore, the Company shall promote thorough compliance by appointing responsible staff at major Group companies. - 3) The Company shall formulate the FamilyMart UNY Group Code of Conduct and the Compliance Rules.
-Directors, executive officers, and employees of the Group shall be required to comply with such rules. - 4) The Company shall establish the Audit Office, which is directly controlled by the president and representative director.
-The Audit Office shall conduct regular audits to evaluate the Company's ethical and legal compliance. - 5) An internal reporting system, etc., shall be adopted and a point of contact for the provision of information shall be established internally and externally by the Company and Group companies to promote the systems to rectify violations of compliance and prevent infringements.
-Furthermore, the Rules regarding Internal Reporting System shall prohibit any disadvantageous treatment against any person who engages in internal reporting on account of such report, and directors, executive officers, and employees of the Group shall be required to comply with such rules. - 6) To eliminate and discontinue relations with antisocial forces, the Company and Group companies shall declare internally and externally that they discontinue relations with such antisocial forces and take necessary measures to this end.
-Furthermore, the Company and Group companies shall endeavor to properly deal with such antisocial forces as a unified organization by strengthening collaboration with external bodies, such as the police and lawyers, as well as with industrial organizations and local communities.
+- (1)Systems to ensure compliance of the execution of duties by directors with laws, regulations, and the articles of incorporation of the Company and systems to ensure that the business operations of the Company are duly executed - 1 Systems to ensure compliance of the execution of duties by directors, executive officers, and employees with laws, regulations, and the articles of incorporation of the Company - 1) The Board of Directors' meetings of the Company shall be held once every month, in principle, and, at the meetings, the representative director, etc., are required to report on the progress of their duties being executed.
+Auditors oversee the execution of duties by directors.
+To enhance the auditing function, the Company shall take the necessary measures to ensure the effectiveness of the audits conducted by the corporate auditors, whereas the corporate auditors shall examine whether the independence of the accounting auditors is being strictly maintained. - 2) The Company shall establish a department specializing in compliance awareness activities and promote thorough compliance by appointing responsible staff at each department. - 3) The Company shall formulate the Compliance Rules.
+Directors, executive officers, and employees shall be required to comply with such rules. - 4) The Company shall establish the Audit Office, which is directly controlled by the president and representative director.
+The Audit Office shall conduct regular audits to evaluate the Company's compliance. - 5) An internal reporting system shall be adopted and a point of contact for the provision of information shall be established internally and externally to promote the systems to rectify violations of compliance and prevent infringements.
+Furthermore, the Rules regarding Internal Reporting System shall prohibit any disadvantageous treatment against any person who engages in internal reporting on account of such report, and directors, executive officers, and employees shall be required to comply with such rules. - 6) To eliminate and discontinue relations with antisocial forces, the Company shall establish a policy for blocking antisocial forces and take necessary measures to this end.
+Furthermore, the Company shall endeavor to properly deal with such antisocial forces as a unified organization by strengthening collaboration with external bodies, such as the police and lawyers, as well as with industrial organizations and local communities.